KadlagV-05/AWS-ECS-Hands-ON/README.md

 <img width="1792" alt="1" src="https://github.com/user-attachments/assets/a75ea8c1-f4f7-4ed0-a11d-70f7948b188e">

-3.Select or type all the selected/higlighed options .
+3.Click on Create.
 I have named cluster ECS-cluster but you can name it anything.
-We are going to use EC2 launch type for our running our container instance. <br>
+We are going to use EC2 launch type for running our container instance. <br>

 <img width="1792" alt="2" src="https://github.com/user-attachments/assets/97434fa6-0eb2-4e3f-88fb-a99bdb25a1dd">